zerovm/zwift-ui/README.md

 The first screen in File Manager is authentication form.
 It contains following fields: Host URL, X-Auth-User (divided into tenant and user), X-Auth-Key.
-When is the form filled correctly and 'submit' button clicked or 'enter' key typed Containers List screen is opened.
+When is the form filled correctly and 'submit' button clicked or 'enter' key typed, the Containers List screen is opened.
 If the form is filled incorrectly and submitted, then a relevant error with instructions is presented.

 ## Screens
   * Authentication